- Our Businesses

 In addition, heavy focus is placed on achieving mutual understanding through dialogue between superiors and underlings.
 We are implementing 3C interviews (Career-up, Challenge, and Communication).
 We believe this is a contributing factor to sparking communication, the training of employees, and the credibility of evaluations.

 In order to nurture corporate culture where each individual define what he or she should do by setting goals for each half year and voluntarily taking actions to achieve them, We have introduced an objectives management system.

 In implementing the system, the “3C interview”, where a senior manager performs for supervisors or lower subordinates that he or she manages, plays the key role.
 The meaning of “3C” is “Challenge Program” for objectives management, “Career Development Report” to analyze functional accomplishment capabilities of employees and to clarify capability development targets, and “Communication Sheet” in which subordinates ask for advice and pose questions.
 At the 3C interview, these three tools are used for promoting communication between the senior manager and his or her subordinate and for setting up the yearly targets and career development plan tailored for the subordinate.

-In September 2016, the Hitachi Construction Machinery Group implemented the fourth employee awareness survey.
+In September 2017, the Hitachi Construction Machinery Group implemented the fifth employee awareness survey.
 This was also the first time our overseas group companies participated in this survey.
-Owing to this, we received responses from 8,443 people.
+Owing to this, we received responses from 9,138 people.
 This survey is an awareness survey conducted via our website for the entire Hitachi Group.
 The goal is to assess employee awareness to grasp the strengths, weaknesses, and issues at group companies and workplaces, and to implement necessary solutions.